SciKnowEngine/SciKnowEngine.github.io/_posts_drafts/2017-05-19-DontBeATroll.md

 reveals vulnerabilities in the study that are easily revealed, see this blog post:
 ['a climate falsehood you can check yourself'](http://daviddfriedman.blogspot.com/2014/02/a-climate-falsehood-you-can-check-for.html).
 Attempting to use the dark arts of spin when creating a scientifically-driven policy argument is a bad idea.
-We cannot and should not attempt to play these people at their own game.
+    * We cannot and should not attempt to play these people at their own game.
 We will lose.
     * At the 2017 White House Correspondents Dinner, Hasan Minhaj said *"We're living in this strange time, when ***trust is more important than truth***"*. (https://youtu.be/Of6PLJbMnxE?t=12m45s).
-    Presenting the science vividly and transparently must therefore be a high priority.
+    Presenting the science correctly, vividly and transparently must therefore be a high priority.
-3. An important thread of work is centered on building systems that provide better access to scientific knowledge generated and reported in the scientific literature.
+3. Currently, the most accessible repository of the world's scientific knowledge is the scientific literature.
+This provides a valuable resource for knowledge engineering work and building models of what is reported in the literature can provide insight into the underlying subject and influence public opinion.
     * This was the general idea of the Cook *et al.* 2014 consensus study but they did not dig deeply enough into the science.
     * What if we could take this further and use machine reading methods to extract and organize the evidence